ispras/dedoc/docs/source/index.rst

     1. **Converting** document to one of the supported formats.
     There are some documents that can be easily converted to another well-known format, e.g. odt to docx.
     In this case we use converters to convert these documents to one common format in order to facilitate the subsequent reading.
-    The list of supported document formats and which of them should be converted is shown in the table :ref:`table`.
+    The list of supported document formats and which of them should be converted is shown in the table :ref:`table_formats`.

     2. **Reading** the converted document to get intermediate representation of the document.
     This representation include document lines with annotations, tables, attachments and metadata.
+    The table :ref:`table_formats` shows which information can be extracted according to the document's format.

     3. **Structure extraction** from the document.
     This stage includes line types and hierarchy levels identification.
+    In the section :ref:`structure` supported types of structure are enlisted.

     4. **Structure construction** of the output.
     The result document structure representation may vary and